MOLT Fetch

 Flag Type Description

 --defaultGTIDSet STRING Default GTID set, in the format source_uuid:min(interval_start)-max(interval_end).
-Required the first time --mode replication-only is run, as this provides a replication marker for streaming changes.
+Required the first time --mode replication-only is run, as the GTID set provides a replication marker for streaming changes.
+For details, refer to Replicate changes.

 --fetchMetadata Fetch column metadata explicitly, for older versions of MySQL that don't support binlog_row_metadata.